Israel

 • Very competitive high-tech sector

-• Diversified economy, resilient and highly integrated into global trade
+• Diversified economy, highly integrated into global trade

 • High level of international reserves